Ticketscript

 ticketscript was a European-based self-service event ticketing software.
 They provided software for event organizers to set up a ticketed event, promote and sell tickets online through their own websites, social media channels, affiliated partner sites and at the door.
 The company offered entry management tools and software; providing event organizers with live data, sales statistics and reporting tools directly from their computers, mobile devices and smartphones.

 The company was established in 2006 Amsterdam, The Netherlands, by Frans Jonker and Ruben Meiland.
-They had offices in five European cities including London, Berlin, Barcelona and Antwerp and employ over 150 people across five countries.
+They had offices in five European cities including London, Berlin, Barcelona and Antwerp and employed over 150 people across five countries.

 The offices in Germany and Belgium were opened in 2009, the London office in 2010 and the Spanish one in 2011.

 The company was acquired by Eventbrite in January 2017.

 Products

 ticketscript provided software for ticket creation, ticket sales and event management.
 Their Flow app allowed people to manage guestlists and entrance.